learn-co-curriculum/FlatironGO/README.md

 **2** - Within this extension, create a function named `setupCaptureCameraDevice()`.
 This method will take in no arguments and return no values.
 In our implementation we want to do the following:

-Create a constant called `cameraDevice` and assign it the value `AVCaptureDevice.defaultDeviceWithMediaType(AVMediaTypeVideo)`.
+Create a constant called `cameraDevice` and assign it the return value of the following function call - `AVCaptureDevice.defaultDeviceWithMediaType(AVMediaTypeVideo)`.
 This `defaultDeviceWithMediaType(_:)` type method on the `AVCaptureDevice` type, when passing in the `AVMediaTypeVideo` `String` constant, will return back to us the built in camera that is primarily used for capture and recording.
 We are storing this value in our `cameraDevice` constant.

 Create a constant called `cameraDeviceInput` and assign it the value `try?
 AVCaptureDeviceInput(device: cameraDevice)`.
 The initializer we're calling on `AVCaptureDeviceInput` can fail, which is why we use the `try?` keyword here.
 We're not handling any error this might throw (something we should look to do if we want to release this app).
 This `init` takes in an argument of type `AVCaptureDevice` which is the same type of `cameraDevice`, the constant we just made.
 This initializer will create an instance of `AVCaptureDeviceInput` which can be used to capture data from an `AVCaptureDevice` (which is our constant `cameraDevice)` in an `AVCaptureSession` (which is our `captureSession` instance property which we haven't talked about yet).